Bristonmekus/clips/README.md

 ## My Clips

-A chrome extention to manage brower clips
+A chrome extention to manage items in browser clip board

 **Credit for Icons**